 The Jones Center at Ichauway is a 29,000-acre property in rural southwestern Georgia that hosts a diverse range of ecological communities.
 These include longleaf pine forests (both natural and plantation), mixed pine stands, riparian hardwood forests, isolated depressional wetlands, agricultural fields, shrub-scrub uplands, and human cultural zones.
 Ichauway was established as a quail hunting reserve in the 1920s by Robert W. Woodruff, and is located on the Dougherty Plain, a karst topography dominated by sandy soils.
 The Ichawaynochaway Creek flows through Ichauway, and the Flint River forms 13 miles of the property’s eastern boundary.

 Site Administrators and Partners:

-Jeffery Cannon, Steven Brantley, and Andy Whelan (The Jones Center at Ichauway) are site leads for The Jones Center at Ichauway ASCC site.
-Key collaborators include Mike Connor, Gail Morris, Brandon Rutledge, Scott Smith, Stribling Stuber, and Scott Taylor (The Jones Center at Ichauway staff); and Benjamin Knapp (University of Missouri).
+Steven Brantley and Joshua Puhlick (The Jones Center at Ichauway) are site leads for The Jones Center at Ichauway ASCC site.
+Key collaborators include Jeffery Cannon, Andy Whelan, Mike Connor, Gail Morris, Brandon Rutledge, Scott Smith, Stribling Stuber, and Scott Taylor (The Jones Center at Ichauway staff); and Benjamin Knapp (University of Missouri).